rsms/inter/CONTRIBUTING.md

 There are two ways of using the toolchain:

-- `dockermake` — a [prebuild Docker image](https://cloud.docker.com/u/rsms/repository/docker/rsms/inter-ui-build) containing the complete toolchain is used.
-This is the easiest and quickest way to build Inter UI.
+- `dockermake` — a [prebuild Docker image](https://cloud.docker.com/u/rsms/repository/docker/rsms/inter-build) containing the complete toolchain is used.
+This is the easiest and quickest way to build Inter.
 Supports any platform that can run Docker, like Windows, macOS and Linux.
 - locally — setup the toolchain locally using `init.sh` and then build using make.
 Only supports macOS and Linux.

 #### Using dockermake